silencer1127/silencer1127.github.io/index.md

 ## News

-- 2021/11: ["Mapping the subcortical connectivity of the human default mode network"](https://doi.org/10.1016/j.neuroimage.2021.118758){:target="_blank"} is now published at *NeuroImage*
+- 2021/12: Check out our preprint for a spatiotemporal functional atlas ["The intrinsic spatiotemporal organization of the human brain - A multi-dimensional functional network atlas"](https://doi.org/10.1101/2021.12.09.472035){:target="_blank"}

-- 2021/07: Check out our recent BioRxiv preprint ["Mapping the subcortical connectivity of the human default mode network"](https://www.biorxiv.org/content/10.1101/2021.07.13.452265v1){:target="_blank"}.
-See the video displaying the full subcortical map @ [<i class="fa fa-twitter"></i>](https://twitter.com/ComaRecoveryLab/status/1415396742170693633?s=20){:target="_blank"}
+- 2021/12: ["A robust variational autoencoder using beta divergence"](https://doi.org/10.1016/j.knosys.2021.107886){:target="_blank"} led by Haleh Akrami has been accepted by *Knowledge-Based Systems*.

-- 2021/06: Chat with us in *OHBM* 2021.
-Our abstract ["Mapping subcortical functional connectome of the default mode network for targeted neuromodulation"](https://ohbm.sparklespace.net/srh-2650/){:target="_blank"} has been selected as one of Poster Highlights.
+- 2021/11: ["Mapping the subcortical connectivity of the human default mode network"](https://doi.org/10.1016/j.neuroimage.2021.118758){:target="_blank"} is now published at *NeuroImage*.
+Here is a [movie](https://www.youtube.com/watch?v=KAqgkecEuVs){:target="_blank"} displaying the full subcortical map and a recorded [talk](https://www.youtube.com/watch?v=i8VJe81xs7w){:target="_blank"} as one of Poster Highlights at OHBM 2021 regarding this topic.